10 Reasons You're Procrastinating Right Now

 Reason #3: Too Many Things on Your Action List

 The previous reason (your competing priorities) is related to another major pitfall: having too many action items.
 If your planner or to-do list has too many individual tasks to do on a certain day or week, you’re set up to lose before you’ve even started.

 Do any or all of the underlying reasons for productivity resonate?
 Subscribe for more content, and as a paid subscriber, get monthly coaching calls, and e-courses.

 Continuously extending our to-do lists (or in PF terms, our action item list) is a problem because our reach will always exceed our grasp.
 Our minds will keep saying, “You can do more.”

 When the mind starts storytelling — we could do it if we just moved this or that around — it’s not being kind or realistic to you.
 The majority of people find it difficult to do more than about five projects at any given point in time.

-The Momentum app (set to launch this spring) allows for five or fewer action slots for exactly that reason.
+The Momentum app allows for five or fewer action slots for exactly that reason.
 It’s a natural limit.
 The design is also meant to help with mindfulness about which five are going to get done.
 Think of it as rails to keep you from falling on the slippery stairs of shifting priorities, and creative projects.

 Remember your action list is not the Epic List of Everything That Needs to Get Done.
 It’s a running dashboard of specific priorities you have decided you will attend to in a certain time frame.
 This week's action list only spans projects to attend to this week; today's action list only includes actions to attend to today.
 That means the thinking and deciding are done, so you can move on to the doing.